Bylaws of International Affiliation of Tongue-tie Professionals

 A financial interest is not necessarily a conflict of interest.
 Under Section 3, paragraph B, a person who has a financial interest may have a conflict of interest only if the appropriate governing board or committee decides that a conflict of interest exists.

 Section 3.
 CONFLICT OF INTEREST AVOIDANCE PROCEDURES

-- Duty to Disclose.
+a.
+Duty to Disclose.
 In connection with any actual or possible conflict of interest, an interested person must disclose the existence of the financial interest and be given the opportunity to disclose all material facts to the directors and members of committees with governing board delegated powers considering the proposed transaction or arrangement.

-- Determining Whether a Conflict of Interest Exists.
+b.
+Determining Whether a Conflict of Interest Exists.
 After disclosure of the financial interest and all material facts, and after any discussion with the interested person, he/she shall leave the governing board or committee meeting while the determination of a conflict of interest is discussed and voted upon.
 The remaining board or committee members shall decide if a conflict of interest exists.

-- Procedures for Addressing the Conflict of Interest.
+c.
+Procedures for Addressing the Conflict of Interest.
 An interested person may make a presentation at the governing board or committee meeting, but after the presentation, he/she shall leave the meeting during the discussion of, and the vote on, the transaction or arrangement involving the possible conflict of interest.